htomeload/StorageLiteService/README.md

 # StorageLiteService
 Library that make using LocalStorage be more easily and simple.
-This Library covered all exist function of LocalStorage with extra code such as handle error and value to make retriving and storing be simplest as just call then done.
+This Library covered all exist function of LocalStorage with extra code such as handle error and value to make retriving and storing be simplest as just call then done. all functions is return only true, false and value, so, it's easy to check that call function is success or failed.

 Currently, there is available in Web version and Ionic Framework version.